GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/00-main-index.md

 The game combines strategy, timing, and the iconic themes of Star Wars to create an immersive and exciting experience for players of all skill levels.

+## How to Use This Guide

+This comprehensive rulebook is designed to be both a learning tool for new players and a reference for experienced ones.
+Here's how to navigate:

+1. **New Players**: Start with the Quick Start Guide below, then move on to the Game Concepts and Game Structure sections.
+2. **Experienced Players**: Use the Table of Contents to quickly find specific rules or clarifications.
+3. **Tournament Players**: Pay special attention to the Two-Player Constructed Formats and any Recent Changes.

 ## Quick Start Guide

 New to Star Wars Unlimited?
 Here's a quick guide to get you started:

+1. **Deck Construction**
+   - 1 leader
+   - 1 base
-1. **Deck Construction**: Build a deck with exactly 1 leader, 1 base, and a minimum of 50 other cards (units, events, and upgrades).
+   - Minimum 50 other cards (units, events, and upgrades)

+2. **Setup**
-2. **Setup**: Place your base and leader in the base zone, shuffle your deck, draw 6 cards, and choose to keep your hand or take a mulligan.
+   - Place base and leader in the base zone
-3. **Game Structure**: Each round consists of an action phase and a regroup phase.
+   - Shuffle deck
+   - Draw 6 cards (option to mulligan)

+3. **Game Structure**
+   - Action phase: Play cards, attack, use abilities
+   - Regroup phase: Draw cards, add resources, ready cards

+4. **Winning Condition**
-4. **Winning**: Destroy your opponent's base or reduce its HP to 0.
+   - Destroy opponent's base or reduce its HP to 0

-5. **Key Concepts**:
+5. **Key Concepts**
-   - Use resources to play cards and activate abilities.
+   - Use resources to play cards and activate abilities
-   - Attack with units to damage your opponent's base or defeat their units.
+   - Attack with units to damage opponent's base or defeat their units
-   - Use events and abilities to gain tactical advantages.
+   - Use events and abilities for tactical advantages

 For a more detailed explanation, start with the [Game Concepts](/docs/game-concepts/) and [Game Structure](/docs/turn-structure/) sections.